decebals/dada/README.md

 [![Issue Stats](http://www.issuestats.com/github/decebals/dada/badge/pr?style=flat)](http://www.issuestats.com/github/decebals/dada)

 It's an open source (Apache License) tiny generic dao in Java, with minimal dependencies and a quick learning curve.
 The goal of this project is to create a tiny generic dao in Java with a micro core and multiple independent implementations (inmemory, csv, hibernate, jpa, iciql).

+This project could be in time a Spring Data without Spring. :smile:

+The project is an early stage but it's functional.
+I will try to add more documentation, javadoc, unit tests.

+Any contribution is very welcome.
+I hope to create a comunity arround this project.